WHATS HOT

 Getting Your Mom Rights Acknowledged at Work

-Here we are in the 21st century and thankfully, rights have come a long way since our moms were young.
-However, even though a lot of progress has been made, still sometimes face challenges when it comes to balancing their jobs with their responsibilities as mothers.
+Here we are in the 21st century and thankfully, have come a long way since our moms were young.
+However, even though a lot of progress has been made, women still sometimes face challenges when it comes to balancing their jobs with their responsibilities as mothers.

-Being a working mom is tough.
+Being a working is tough.
 You have a lot of responsibilities, both at work and at home.
-And hopefully, you are getting paid a fair and equal wage for your work, in spite of your responsibilities to your .
+And hopefully, you are getting paid a fair and equal wage for your work, in spite of your responsibilities to your family.
 Some companies are excellent at recognizing the needs of moms, while others still lag behind.

 What are your rights at work, and how can you get them acknowledged?

 Mothers who are pregnant or have just given birth often face a lot of pressure when it comes to returning to work.
 Some companies offer paid maternity leave, but others only offer unpaid leave.
-This can often mean that women have to use a combination of different types of leave to cover the they need off, including sick days, vacation days and short-term disability.
+This can often mean that women have to use a combination of different types of leave to cover the time they need off, including sick days, vacation days and short-term disability.

-Most workers are entitled to up to 12 weeks of leave under the Family Medical Leave Act (FMLA) for a birth or .
+Most workers are entitled to up to 12 weeks of leave under the Family Medical Leave Act (FMLA) for a birth or adoption.
 This is usually an unpaid leave, but your job is protected for this amount of time.

 Flexible hours are becoming more and more popular as companies try to accommodate all of their employees.
 Some jobs have flexible hours just by nature, and if you are a parent, this is to your advantage.